brian-e-shilo/Convolutional-News-Filter/README.md

-# Fake News Detection
+# Convolutional News Filter

-Fake News Detection in Python
+This is a Fake News Detection tool built using Python

-In this project, we have used various natural language processing techniques and machine learning algorithms to classify fake news articles using sci-kit libraries from python.
+In this project, I have used various natural language processing techniques and machine learning algorithms to classify fake news articles using sci-kit libraries from python.

 ## Getting Started